fcfabio/VBA-VBS/README.md

 The function takes no input arguments, however it can be changed to receive as input the text, color, or other desired properties.
 When called, it will create a circle with the specified text, font color, line weight, dash style, style, transparency, and fore and back colors in the current Microsoft Word document.

+## FileManagementFunctions
+This file contains a set of functions for files and folders management in Windows.

+The functions included are:

+- `checkFolder`: This function receives a path as input and checks if a folder exists in that path.
+If the folder does not exist, it creates it.<br>
+- `createTXT`: This function receives a path as input and creates a text file at that location, if the file does not already exist.<br>
+- `CleanTXT`: This function receives a file path as input and deletes the file at that location.
+It then calls the `createTXT` function to create a new, empty file at the same location.<br>
+- `OpenFolder`: This function receives a folder path as input and opens the folder.<br>
+- `SearchFolder`: This function receives a file name as input and searches for the file in the subfolders of the "C:\Temp" folder.
+If the file is found, it returns the file's path.

 ## LevenshteinDistance:
 This function calculates the Levenshtein distance between two strings.
 The Levenshtein distance is a measure of the similarity between two strings, defined as the minimum number of single-character edits (insertions, deletions or substitutions) required to change one string into the other.